 Rosalyn Chan | VP HR | Redwood Trust, Inc.

 “LSA’s executive coaching covered all aspects of leadership, it was not simply a touchy-feely endeavor.
-In fact, the focus on clear business outcomes and real life circumstances challenged me to develop my thinking and actions related to leading the business.
-The sessions were a great way to focus my thinking, gain insight and reinvigorate my leadership and impact.”
+In fact, the focus on clear business outcomes and real life circumstances challenged me to develop my thinking and actions related to leading the business.”

 Janet Pagano | Managing Director | Ovid Winery

-Unlike most abstract business processes, effective executive coaching services engage with leaders in personal, practical and customized ways to get measurable results.
-LSA Global takes on coaching assignments selectively, where we believe the fit is right.
+Unlike most abstract business processes, effective executive coaching services engage with leaders in personal, practical, and customized ways to get measurable results.
+LSA Global takes on coaching assignments selectively, where the fit is right.

 Three basic tenets underpin our approach to executive coaching.